Have you ever wondered why do girls like pink? What makes most young girls love pink instead of naming other colours as their favourite?

 Each participant did three separate tests.
-They were also retested in two weeks.
+They also participated in a retest after two weeks.

 The results were quite interesting.
 In general, all people liked blue (which has been known for some time).
 But the women chose redder shades of blue (reddish-purple) while males preferred bluish-green.

-In order to eliminate cultural preference to colours in the results, researchers also included Chinese volunteers, and still found the same male-female preferences.
+In order to eliminate the cultural preference for colours in the results, researchers also included Chinese volunteers, and still found the same male-female preferences.

-“This is the first study to pinpoint a robust sex difference in the red-green axis of human color vision,” says Yazhu Ling, co-author of the study.
+“This is the first study to pinpoint a robust sex difference in the red-green axis of human colour vision,” says Yazhu Ling, co-author of the study.

-But what is perhaps most interesting is the evolutionary nature of these results, that goes back to our prehistoric ancestors.
+But what is perhaps most interesting is the evolutionary nature of these results, which goes back to our prehistoric ancestors.

 Back in prehistoric times and even after that, berries and fruits were a staple food of many hunter-gatherer communities.

 These fruits, when ripe, have pinkish/purplish undertones.
-The theory is that women developed better colour vision than their hunter-men, so they could spot these ripe fruit in thick forest or undercover.
+At that time, scientists theorised that women developed better colour vision than men.

 Now that we know why girls like pink, should we just go along with gendered colour preferences anyway?
-Probably not.
+No, and here’s why.